adiambassador/caelestia-aw/README.md

 Caelestia-AW is a patch that adds **native animated/video wallpaper support** to Caelestia.
 It extends the wallpaper picker with a dedicated animated section, generates thumbnails for video files, and integrates fully with Caelestia's Material You dynamic color system.

-This repo contains the  patcher.
+This repo contains the  patcher and uninstall script.
 The actual code lives in two companion repos:

 | Repo                                                         | What it changes                                              |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |